WindowsSME/ScriptUtilityBox/README.md

 ---

 ## Notes
-These scripts are not supported or production-ready.
+- All scripts are provided as-is.
-Once tested and working, scripts may be promoted to another repository
+- Tested scripts may still require environment-specific tweaking.
+- Use in test environments before applying to production systems.

+---

 ## License
 MIT — feel free to fork or build on any ideas here, but use at your own risk.